 Most survey personnel have a rewarding career as technicians.
 Others, the combination of education and experience allow them to take the Fundamentals of Surveying test to become Surveyors in Training.
 After a lengthy apprenticeship, the state Board will vote on applicants to take a legal exam and an analytical exam.
 Upon completion, the once rodman with a machete is assigned a seal and can legally determine boundaries as a Registered Professional Land Surveyor.

-If this interests you, please contact Southern Survey Company or your local community college for more information.
+If this interests you, please contact Southern Survey and Design or your local community college for more information.